blabla-yy/CurrentThreadExecutor/README.md

 ---

-All tasks run in the thread that initialized the CurrentThreadExecutor instance (i.e. the 'current thread').
-Able to handle asynchronous tasks without a thread pool, no threads will be created in the Executor, and the worker threads are controllable.
+CurrentThreadExecutor is an implementation class based on the Executor interface.
+The main purpose is to avoid creating threads and use an existing (current) thread to perform all asynchronous tasks.
+Most JDK APIs use ForkJoinPool by default to perform asynchronous tasks.
+The implementations provided by Executors are all based on creating threads.In some scenarios where you need to handle a large number of IO tasks but do not want to use multi-threading, CurrentThreadExecutor is a better choice.

+It can be used in all classes that are compatible with the Executor interface, such as CompletableFuture and HttpClient.
+It can also make multiple VirtualThreads execute on one thread.

 ### Scenes to be used

-- Single thread handles a large number of asynchronous IO tasks, __eliminating thread pool configuration troubles and multi-thread competition problems__
+- Single thread handles a large number of asynchronous IO tasks, eliminating thread pool configuration troubles and multi-thread competition problems.
-- Using asynchronous tools such as CompletableFuture, it is hoped that all tasks will be executed in one __controllable thread__.
-(The current Executor implementation provided by JDK all creates threads.)
+- Using asynchronous tools such as CompletableFuture, it is hoped that all tasks will be executed in current thread.
 - Using JDK19+ VirtualThread can also specify this Executor and avoid multi-thread problem.

 ### Features